Blog

 The Same Tips Apply to Remote C&P Exams

-If you sign up for a remote C&P exam using videoconferencing software and a webcam, the same tips above apply.
-Bring your spouse to the meeting, read the questions ahead of time, and be honest about everything you experience.
+These simple tips also apply if you sign up for a remote C&P exam using videoconferencing software and a webcam.
+Have your spouse or partner sit in on the meeting, review the potential questions ahead of time, and openly discuss everything you experience and how your life has changed as a result of your conditions.

 Berry Law